How to Choose the Best Rug for your Airbnb

 $$ POTTERY BARN - Similar in quality to West Elm as this is also a William Sonoma Company, but on the more transitional spectrum of style.

-$$ DASH AND ALBERT - Also leaning somewhat transitional in style, this brand has excellent quality rugs that will stand the test of time in a rental.
+$$$ DASH AND ALBERT - Also leaning somewhat transitional in style, this brand has excellent quality rugs that will stand the test of time in a rental.

 $$$ ANTHROPOLOGIE - If you're looking for a unique statement piece to invest in, shop Anthropologie for rugs.
-(Or indeed anything home related, really.)
+(Or indeed anything home-related, really.)

 $$$ ROOM & BOARD - Ranging from great basics to gorgeous expensive rugs, Room & Board has a lot of beauties.
 These rugs are on the higher price range, but they're high quality and made to last.

-Best of luck on your rug hunt!!
+Best of luck on your rug hunt and beyond!!